top of page

 Center on Forced Displacement, Boston University

-Through this project, Boston University’s Center on Forced Displacement assesses the impact of two new experiential learning programs through surveys and semi-structured interviews with students and university and NGO partners.
-Our Border Studies Program introduces students to US migration with partners at the University of Texas, Rio Grande Valley, and NGOs such as Team Brownsville and Catholic Charities.
+Through this project, Boston University’s Center on Forced Displacement (CFD) assesses the impact of two new experiential learning programs through surveys and semi-structured interviews with students and university and NGO partners.
+Its Border Studies Program introduces students to US migration with partners at the University of Texas, Rio Grande Valley, and NGOs such as Team Brownsville and Catholic Charities.
 Students attend a semester-long weekly class at BU and participate in a 9-day intensive program in Texas during Spring Break.
-Similarly, our two-week Summer School on Forced Displacement in Belgrade, Serbia, is organized with the University of Belgrade as well as local NGOs such as Grupa 484, KlikAktiv, Atina, and Belgrade Center for Human Rights.
-Through these educational programs and our related research, we de-emphasize frameworks like “fieldwork” and “engagement with refugees” and center conversations around ethical complexity and voluntourism/disaster tourism.
-Preliminary analysis of the data we gathered indicates that students are learning while local universities and NGOs benefit from their engagement through our programs.
-We believe our findings can help others seeking to provide students with learning opportunities beyond the classroom and engagement with complex, evolving, social, political, and human rights issues.
-We presented this preliminary research at the ISA 2024 conference and will participate in the panels and conversations focusing on pedagogy and teaching in complex environments in ISA 2025, where we will introduce our new paper focusing on this topic.
+Similarly, CFD's two-week Summer School on Forced Displacement in Belgrade, Serbia, is organized with the University of Belgrade as well as local NGOs such as Grupa 484, KlikAktiv, Atina, and Belgrade Center for Human Rights.
+Through these educational programs and related research, CFD de-emphasizes frameworks like “fieldwork” and “engagement with refugees” and centers conversations around ethical complexity and voluntourism/disaster tourism.
+Preliminary analysis of the data the center gathered indicates that students are learning while local universities and NGOs benefit from students' engagement through its programs.
+CFD believes its findings can help others seeking to provide students with learning opportunities beyond the classroom and engagement with complex, evolving, social, political, and human rights issues.
+CFD presented this preliminary research at the ISA 2024 conference and will participate in the panels and conversations focusing on pedagogy and teaching in complex environments in ISA 2025, where it will introduce its new paper focusing on this topic.

 New Publication